SurajKrYadav-SKY/ThemeParkAndSearch/README.md

 ### Relationship

 - city --1:n-- Parks i.e A city can have multiple parks but one park belongs to a city
+- park --1:n-- park timing i.e a park can have multiple opening and closing timing.